-From the above list of ways to represent PHP tags, the forth possible form, that is, <?=;>was also included with this constraint depends on the value of short_open_tag directive as of earlier PHP versions.
+From the above list of ways to represent PHP tags, the fourth possible form, that is, <?=;>was also included with this constraint depends on the value of short_open_tag directive as of earlier PHP versions.
 But, as of PHP version 5.4, this form will also be portable like the first two delimiters, for launching our code having this notation, into another server.

 This option is used to allow to recognize of PHP code enclosed with the open-close tags used in Active Server Pages (ASP) scripting, that is like, <%…%>.

-We can search for this tag in php.ini file.
+We can search for this tag in PHP.ini file.
 If it is enabled by having the value ON, then the PHP scripts inside the open close tags, <%,%> will be executed, and also, the alternative ASP print statement representation, like, <%=;%> also allowed.
-Otherwise, the script including asp tags will be displayed to the browser.
+Otherwise, the script including asp tags will be displayed in the browser.

 As like PHP short tags <? and ?>, asp style tags also depend on PHP configuration settings.
-So, this form of tags are also not preferable to develop PHP projects to be launched in other server, because of the the lack of portability.
+So, this form of tags is also not preferable to develop PHP projects to be launched in another server, because of the lack of portability.